Student Council of Neuroscience

 The masters programs consist of four semesters (2 years).
 The 1st year covers the theoretical training that provides the required competences needed in the 2nd year of study, which comprises the practical training.

 Semesters 1 + 2 comprise the theoretical parts of the masters training, including the exams at the end of each semester.
-Course types include lectures, lectures with exercises, journal clubs, tutorials and seminars.
-In addition, two one-week block practicals will be offered and a retreat in the summer term.
+Course types include lectures, lectures with exercises, journal clubs, tutorials, seminars and practical block courses.
+To find out about specific courses, visit the GTC Master's website, click on one of the three tracks, go to "Regulations" and download the lastest module handbook.

 Semester 3 comprises two 10-week long laboratory rotations where students work on small research projects in laboratories of their choice.
 Students will acquire practical skills in state-of-the-art methods and, furthermore, will get to know current scientific questions and research projects embarked on in Tübingen.
 Each lab project will be concluded with a written report and an oral presentation of the project in a final seminar.
 The lab work, together with the written and oral performance, will be marked and makes up a considerable part of the final grade.